 The Ruswarp Round Circular Walk is a fantastic Whitby walk that dives straight into the surrounding beauty of the neighbouring village of Ruswarp.

-Taking in the River Esk Tidal Sanctuary, Larpool Viaduct, the Ancient Monks Trod path and the North York Moors Railway, this easy two-mile walk is one of our favourites.
+This easy two-mile walk, which includes the River Esk Tidal Sanctuary, Larpool Viaduct, the Ancient Monks Trod path, and the North York Moors Railway, is one of our favourites.

 Follow the full route here.

-Robin Hood’s Bay has a long and interesting history from its geology, to its former role at the heart of the local fishing industry.
+Robin Hood’s Bay has a long and exciting history, from its geology to its former role as the heart of the local fishing industry.

-This iconic landscape is a wonderful place to explore.
-This is a lovely, easy walk to explore all Robin Hood’s Bay has to offer.
+This iconic landscape is a beautiful place to explore.
+It is a lovely, easy walk that allows you to explore all Robin Hood’s Bay offers.

-For beach lovers, we recommend checking the tide tables to ensure that you have time to enjoy the beach section at the start.
+Check the tide tables to ensure you have time to enjoy the beach section at the start.

 You can follow this route here.

-One of the most popular walks around Staithes is the loop route that takes the coastal road south to Port Mulgrave before returning through farmland and picturesque woodland.
-The route is quite easy to follow.
+One of the most popular walks around Staithes is the circular route that takes the coastal road south to Port Mulgrave before returning through farmland and picturesque woodland.
+The route is relatively easy to follow.

-Port Mulgrave is a lovely place to stop and have a rest and has a number of cafes and pubs to refresh your palette before starting the journey back.
+Port Mulgrave is a lovely place to stop and rest.
+It has several cafes and pubs to refresh your palate before returning.

-If you’re feeling a bit more energetic then you might like to carry on when you reach Port Mulgrave and visit Runswick Bay; another beautiful place well worth a visit.
+If you’re feeling a bit more energetic, you might like to continue when you reach Port Mulgrave and visit Runswick Bay; it’s another beautiful place well worth a visit.

 Follow the route here.